devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Git.md

 ![preview](../images/git18.png)

 ## Create a repositry in the github:
 * Go to the repositries and then refer the image below:
 ![preview](../images/git19.png)
 * Provided the repositry name and make it public , so that it will be available to everyone.
 ![preview](../images/git20.png)

-## Add remote repo to the local repo for push
+## Configure RemoteRepo to the LocalRepo to push the code.

 ![preview](../images/git21.png)